-Each Board director has a wealth of knowledge and experience of the Group's business operations and financial management, and of the market the sector in which it operates.
+Collectively the directors have a wealth of knowledge and experience of the Group's business operations and financial management, and of the market sector in which it operates.

 The Board is collectively aware of its need to consider and review its composition, in terms of individual personalities, diversity and gender.
 Having regard to the size and stage of development of the Group and of its internal resources and management support structure beneath it, the Board believes that it currently has an appropriate mix of personal qualities, experience and capability.